-The Southern Andean or Patagonian Cordillera (the 'Southern Andes') represents a Jurassic to Recent orogen developed on the western margin of the Patagonia Terrane.
+The Southern Andean or Patagonian Cordillera (the 'Southern Andes') in Argentina and Chile represents a Jurassic to Recent orogen developed on the western margin of the Patagonia Terrane.
 The Patagonia Terrane occupies most of Chile and Argentina south of ~39°S, and is a Lower to Late Palaeozoic allochthonous to peri-autochthonous terrane that collided with the south to southwestern margin of Gondwana in the Lower Permian.
 It is part of the Terra Australis Orogen that had developed along the Pacific margin of Gondwana, and extended over a continuous pre-dispersal length of ~18 000 km and up to 1600 km width, from eastern Australia and New Zealand, the periphery of Antarctica, and along the western fringe of the South American plate.
 The Pacific margin was the result of rifting associated with the Neoproterozoic break-up of Rodinia.
 Despite a long history of plate convergence, reorganisation and terrane accretion, the Pacific ocean has never subsequently closed, and the Terra Australia Orogen has been both a passive and active margin at different times and localities since the Lower Palaeozoic (Cawood, 2005).

 This record details the tectonic and geological setting of the Southern Andes and Patagonia Terrane as a context to other records covering individual ore deposits within the terrane.
 For details of the adjoning Central Andes to the north see the Central Andes and Bolivian Orocline record.